riskmr3275/WheatherApp/README.md

 A simple and intuitive weather application built to provide real-time weather updates and forecasts for any location worldwide.
 This app is designed with a clean, responsive interface and offers users essential weather details like temperature, humidity, wind speed, and more.

 🔗 Live Demo<br>
-Explore the live app here: Weather App on Vercel:- <a href="https://wheather-app-git-master-risu-guptas-projects.vercel.app" target="_blank">
+Explore the live app here: Weather App on Vercel:- <a href="https://wheather-app-git-master-risu-guptas-projects.vercel.app" target="_blank"> Click Here</a>

 Features ✨<br>
 Real-Time Data: Fetches current weather information for any location.<br>